 Slide Techniques

 In this course, you’ll learn the basics of playing slide guitar for any tuning.
-Topics that will be covered include getting started with slide guitar, action, strings, muting, raking, vibrato, and more.
+Topics covered include getting started with slide guitar, action, strings, muting, raking, vibrato, and more.

 Your next step will be to decide what tuning you want to learn slide guitar in.